Magic of the Mountain Gorillas

 • Gorilla Trek • Bwindi Impenetrable Forest

-Journey to the endangered mountain gorillas in Uganda's Bwindi Impenetrable Forest - a UNESCO World Heritage Site.
+Explore Uganda's mist-covered Bwindi Impenetrable Forest on the edge of Rift Valley, listed as a World Heritage Site due to its unique ecology and biological diversity.
+The forest is home to an estimated 400 mountain gorilla's - approximately half of the world's population - and also home to baboons, chimpanzees and many of the planet's rarest birdlife.
 Accommodation options include the Sanctuary Gorilla Forest Camp which is frequently visited by gorilla families, so long hours of trekking may not be required.

 Few animals have sparked the imagination of man as much as the gorilla, the largest of the living primates.
 Although strong and powerful, mountain gorillas are generally gentle and shy.
 Gorillas have strong attachments to members of their own group, which are led by the dominant male silverback.
 Most gorillas live in inaccessible regions in various dense forests in tropical Africa, and one subspecies, the mountain gorilla (Gorilla beringei beringei), was not even known to science until 1902.
 The mountain gorilla has a robust build with long, muscular arms, a massive chest, and broad hands and feet.
 It is the hairiest race of gorillas; its long, thick black hair insulates it from the cold of living at high elevations.